Information About NAT

 •192.168.0.0 through 192.168.255.255

 One of the main functions of NAT is to enable private IP networks to connect to the Internet.
 NAT replaces a private IP address with a public IP address, translating the private addresses in the internal private network into legal, routable addresses that can be used on the public Internet.
-In this way, NAT conserves public addresses because it can be configured to advertise at a minimum only one public address for the entire network to the outside world.
+In this way, NAT conserves public addresses because it can be configured to advertise only one public address for the entire network to the outside world.

 Other functions of NAT include: